floooh/sokol/README.md

     sgl_pop_pipeline();
     ```

-    You can also load the 'default pipeline' explicitely on the top of the
+    You can also load the 'default pipeline' explicitly on the top of the
     pipeline stack with ```sgl_default_pipeline()```.

     The other API change is: